ajayd-san/bank-note-auth/readme.md

 - Now follow the local URL printed in your terminal, and paste it in your browser.
 Make sure to append `/apidocs` at the end of the url to go to the UI part.
 - Now, enter the required values for your bank note and get the prediction for it authenticity.
 Remember `[0]` means fake and `[1]` means legit!!

+To Stop the web app -
-- To stop the web app, open another prompt and do `docker ps`, note the `CONTAINER_ID`.
+- open another prompt and do `docker ps`, note the `CONTAINER_ID`.
 - Run `docker stop {CONTAINER ID YOU COPIED}`